MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.3 - Authentication and Password Attacks/README.md

 Credentials- username + password pair used for authentication

 Credential Stuffing- trying username/password from a breach in order to gain access to user accounts.
+Also it steals the user account database from BigStore.com then it automates trying those credentials to log into accounts at MovieNite.com and other more online sites.

 Breach- when a database is exposed or stolen can be accidental or through insufficient security or from a malicious actor attack.